yonxel/readme-example/README.md

 * By contributing, you agree that your code will be licensed under the same license (GPLv3).

 For any questions or to discuss development, you can reach out via the GitHub issues or any official Discord/Forum if provided.

-## License

-This project is open-source and licensed under the **GNU General Public License v3.0** (GPL-3.0).
-You are free to use, modify, and distribute the plugin as long as derivative work also abides by the GPL license.
-See the `LICENSE` file for the full license text.

 *Acknowledgements:* This plugin is based on Phonon’s original Nodes plugin.
 Credit to the original authors and contributors of that project for the foundational systems (towns, flag war concept) which yNodes builds upon.
 Special thanks to all testers and community members who provided feedback to improve yNodes.